Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 This tutorial steps through hardware emulation and hardware flow in the context of a complete Versal ACAP system integration.
 A Makefile is provided, which can be modified to suit your own needs in a different context.
 By default the Makefile is set for `hw_emu`.
 If you need to build for `hw`, add `TARGET=hw` to the `make` commands.

 **IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2020.2) for setting up software and installing the platform.
 Also, the variable `PLATFORM_REPO_PATHS` is used to find the platform installation path.
 Set this variable appropriately.
+Make sure to run the `environment-setup-aarch64-xilinx-linux` script as to setup the `SDKTARGETSYSROOT` environment variable used to define the `SYSROOT` location.

 This tutorial targets the VCK190 ES board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
 This board is currently available via early access.
 If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
 If you do not have a board and ES license please contact your Xilinx sales contact.